• Lawyer says visa loophole being used to hire foreigners for cheap, pink-slip U.S. workers

 Lest anyone forget that thousands of jobs are still being outsourced from America to other nations, another disturbing trend continues to fly beneath the mainstream media’s radar.
 Large American retailers such as Walmart are greatly benefiting from the use of prison laborers that receive at most $2 per hour and often less.

-On June 27, 2011 Victoria Law, writing for the online news site “Truthout,” investigated how the Arizona Department of Corrections subcontracted its prisoners out to a firm named Martori Farms, which is the exclusive supplier of fruits and vegetables to Walmart Supercenter stores.
+On June 24, 2011 Victoria Law, writing for the online news site “Truthout,” investigated how the Arizona Department of Corrections subcontracted its prisoners out to a firm named Martori Farms, which is the exclusive supplier of fruits and vegetables to Walmart Supercenter stores.
 Through various interviews with female prisoners, Ms. Law exposed an array of appalling practices.
-In addition to working in the blazing sun on 100-plus degree days, the women also battled bees, snakes and scorpions.
+In addition to working in the blazing sun on 100º-plus days, the women also battled bees, snakes and scorpions.
 All for practically no money whatsoever.

 Although medical care was provided to the inmates, it frequently left much to be desired.
 One detainee wrote a letter describing what happened after she’d been injured in the field.

-“There’s no anti-venom available for snake bites, and they want us to use Windex (yes, glass cleaner) for scorpion stings,” she said.
+“There’s no anti-venom available for snake bites, and they want us to use Windex (yes, glass cleaner) for scorpion stings,” she wrote.
 “It’s absolute insanity.”